WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 ### Creating and developing a masterscript: m_score.R ###

 The next step is to create the second masterscript, called "m_score.R".
-This is where we will evaluate the model trained in "m_model.R" (and this is the script your coworkers will use for predictions).
+This is where we will evaluate the model trained in "m_model.R".
 Again, we will save it in R folder in MalariaClassifier project.
 The content of the script, you can copy from [here](https://github.com/WLOGSolutions/RSuite-examples/blob/malaria/MalariaClassifier/R/m_score.R).

+### Creating and developing a masterscript: m_use.R ###

+This is a sript which will be used later by your coworkers.
+They will be able to predict the outcome of the examination there, based on the model you built and evaluated in the previous scripts.
+In order to create it, start a new RScript file, copy its content from [here](https://github.com/WLOGSolutions/RSuite-examples/blob/malaria/MalariaClassifier/R/m_use.R) and save it in R folder in your project.

 ### config.txt and config_templ.txt file ###